No, you shouldn't request the 'right' teacher or class for your kid

 Sorry to the above poster/commenter, but NOWHERE is it written that a parent has “the right to the best teacher for their child.”

 What comes next?
-Do you have a “right” to guarantee that your child joins the varsity sports team of his/her choice?
-Do you have a “right” to guarantee his/entry to whatever college he/she wants?
+Do you have a “right” to guarantee that your child be allowed on the varsity sports team of his/her choice?
+Do you have a “right” to guarantee his/her entry to whatever college he/she wants?

 Will they grow up thinking they have a “right” to a certain job?
-Or a “right” to request/change bosses if they get one they don’t like?
+A “right” to ignore the rules of their workplace because they think they’re unfair?

 Because guess what?
 They won’t.
 And that mindset is setting them up for failure.